marselester/marselester.github.com/cv/_sources/index.rst.txt

 April 2006 — June 2007

 In my freshman/sophomore years I worked as a full stack developer of standard corporate websites using vanilla PHP and MySQL.
-Back then it was also popular to make your own CMS or CRM.
 The most challenging project was a regional portal SamRU_ (~80K pageviews per day) for which I wrote the following modules: forum, job board, weather forecast widget, billboard, catalog of products, banner system, etc.